braydio/FundRunner/README.md

 This menu demonstrates plotting, portfolio optimization and sentiment analysis without launching the full bot.

+## Yield Farming Mode

+Select option `9` in the main CLI menu to build simple stock lending or dividend portfolios from available cash.

 ## Notifications

 FundRunner can alert on trades or risk events via email and Discord.
 Configure